Sneha-Mahata/Multiclass-Image-Classifier/README.md

 7. Product

 # Approach:
-I've used 4 differnet CNN models to train these images -
+I've used 4 different CNN models to train these images -
 1. CNN model bulit from scratch
 2. Hypertuned CNN model bulit from scratch
 3. Pretrained model VGG-16